mokhosh/filament-rating/README.md

 ## Themes

-You can choose the theme like this:
+You can choose the theme.
+The default value is: `RatingTheme::Simple`.
+The accepted values are: `RatingTheme::Simple`, `RatingTheme::HalfStars`, like this:

 ```php
 use Mokhosh\FilamentRating\RatingTheme;